NATIONAL BLUEBERRY PANCAKE DAY

 Q. Should the blueberries be added to the batter or topping the pancake?

-A. Blueberries can be added to the batter AND added to as a topping.
-You can also choose to add to the batter or top.
+A. You can choose to add to the batter or top or BOTH.

 Q. Should the blueberries be fresh or frozen?